About Us

 I graduated from the University of Cincinnati in 2011 with a Ph.D. in psychology.
 I completed an American Psychological Association accredited internship at Wayne State University’s School of Medicine Department of Psychiatry and Behavioral Neurosciences.
 I completed a clinical fellowship at Marquette University’s Counseling Center.
 I have been a licensed clinical psychologist for 12 years helping patients improve their sleep, mental, and physical health.

 I am board certified in clinical health psychology and a fellow of the American Academy of Clinical Health Psychology.
 As a board-certified clinical health psychologist, I have been awarded the highest level of competency in clinical health psychology.
+I also hold the diplomate in behavioral sleep medicine and am the first provider in the state of Tennessee to hold both of these certifications.

 In addition to my clinical training and certifications, I was raised immersed in indigenous healing practices.
 As a result, I have always been drawn toward holistic ways of healing and helping others.
 These experiences inspire my current practice.